linediconsine/Rrabbit/readme.md

-# Random Rabbit using the stack Python - Flask - React
+# Random Rabbit
+Using, Python - Flask - React

 Randomic Rabbit is a web service that generates random numbers at random time intervals, and sends them to the connected user in real time.